logiqai/docs/integrations/aws/aws-cloudwatch-exporter.md

 # AWS CloudWatch

-You can forward Cloud watch logs to Logiq using 2 methods.
+You can forward Cloud watch logs to Apica Ascent using 2 methods.

-* Logiq CloudWatch exporter Lambda function
+* Apica Ascent CloudWatch exporter Lambda function
 * Run Logstash on VM (or docker)

-## LOGIQ CloudWatch exporter Lambda function
+## Apica Ascent CloudWatch exporter Lambda function

-You can export AWS CloudWatch logs to LOGIQ using an AWS Lambada function.
+You can export AWS CloudWatch logs to Apica Ascent using an AWS Lambada function.
 The AWS Lambda function acts as a trigger for a CloudWatch log stream.&#x20;

-This guide explains the process for setting up an AWS Lambda function and configuring an AWS CloudWatch trigger to forward CloudWatch logs to LOGIQ.
+This guide explains the process for setting up an AWS Lambda function and configuring an AWS CloudWatch trigger to forward CloudWatch logs to Apica Ascent.

 ![](../../.gitbook/assets/flash-high-level-cloudwatch\(1\).png)

 ### Creating a Lambda function

-LOGIQ provides CloudFormation templates to create the LOGIQ CloudWatch exporter Lambda function.&#x20;
+Apica Ascent provides CloudFormation templates to create the Apica Ascent CloudWatch exporter Lambda function.&#x20;

 Depending on the type of logs you'd like to export, use the appropriate CloudFormation template from the following list.&#x20;

 #### Exporting Lambda Function logs

-Use the following CloudFormation template to export AWS Lambda function logs to LOGIQ.
+Use the following CloudFormation template to export AWS Lambda function logs to Apica Ascent.

 ```
 https://logiqcf.s3.amazonaws.com/cloudwatch-exporter/logiq-cloudwatch-lambda-logs-exporter.yaml